QubesOS/qubes-doc/developer/system/template-manager.md

 Motivation
 ----------

-Previously, template VMs were distributed by RPM packages and managed by `yum`/`dnf`.
+Previously, TemplateVMs were distributed by RPM packages and managed by `yum`/`dnf`.
 However, tracking inherently dynamic VM images with a package manager suited for static files creates some challenges.
 For example, users may accidentally update the images, overriding local changes ([#996], [#1647]).
 (Or in the case of [#2061], want to specifically override the changes.)